WolframResearch/GurobiLink/README.md

 It supports Gurobi version 9.0 and later and is bundled with Wolfram Language products (such as [Mathematica](https://www.wolfram.com/mathematica/) or [Wolfram Desktop](https://www.wolfram.com/desktop/)) version 12.2 and later.

-The package requires a Gurobi [license](https://reference.wolfram.com/language/workflow/GetALicenseForGUROBI.html) and makes the solver accessible as a plug-in through the Wolfram Language [optimization method framework](https://reference.wolfram.com/language/OptimizationMethodFramework/tutorial/OptimizationMethodFramework.html).
+The package requires a Gurobi [license](https://reference.wolfram.com/language/workflow/GetALicenseForGurobi.html) and makes the solver accessible as a plug-in through the Wolfram Language [optimization method framework](https://reference.wolfram.com/language/OptimizationMethodFramework/tutorial/OptimizationMethodFramework.html).

-It is used to implement `Method -> "GUROBI"` in functons like [`NMinimize`](https://reference.wolfram.com/language/ref/NMinimize.html) or
+It is used to implement `Method -> "Gurobi"` in functons like [`NMinimize`](https://reference.wolfram.com/language/ref/NMinimize.html) or
 [`ConvexOptimization`](https://reference.wolfram.com/language/ref/ConvexOptimization.html).

 ## How to build